What is serverless architecture? Benefits and use cases

 Cloud technology frees businesses from managing physical servers.
 Today, serverless architecture represents the next step in this evolution.

-Serverless tools introduce a streamlined method of building and running applications in the cloud.
-By abstracting infrastructure management entirely, serverless infrastructure allows businesses to focus on writing and deploying code while automatically scaling and executing functions in response to demand.
-This model offers superior cost-savings while also fostering greater agility.
-In other words, it’s an ideal choice for modern application development.
+Serverless architecture has transformed how businesses approach application development by eliminating the need to manage infrastructure.
+This frees businesses to focus on writing and deploying code while automatically scaling and executing functions in response to demand.
+This model also offers superior cost-savings while also fostering greater agility.
+In other words, it’s ideal for modern application development.

-To get you on the right track, this post gives you a quick introduction to the serverless architecture, popular use cases, and the easiest way to get started.
+To help you decide whether serverless is right for you, this post gives you a quick introduction to the serverless architecture, popular use cases, and the easiest way to get started.

 What is serverless architecture?